sebastiantoh/tp/docs/DeveloperGuide.md

 ![ReminderExecuteDeleteSequenceDiagram](images/ReminderExecuteDeleteSequenceDiagram.png)

+*Fig. 21 - Sequence diagram illustrating the execution of the `DeleteCommand`*

 #### Error Handling within the `Logic` component

 The below activity diagram shows the overall process of the execution of `reminder delete 1`.